AlmogBaku/openai-streaming/README.md

 asyncio.run(main())
 ```

 # 🤔 What's the big deal?
-Why should I use this library?
+Why use this library?

-The OpenAI Streaming API is a powerful tool that allows you to build interactive applications.
+The OpenAI Streaming API is robust but challenging to navigate.
+Using the `stream=True` flag we get tokens as they are
-Using `stream=True`, we can get the tokens as the model generates them, instead of waiting for the entire response.
-This can create a much friendlier user experience, as the user can see the model's response as it is being generated
+generated, instead of waiting for the entire response.
+This can create a much friendlier user experience, with the
-(and act as an illusion of a faster response time).

-However, the Streaming API is not easy to use - using the standard SDK, you have to manually handle the streaming
-responses, build the response string, parse the response JSON, and more.
-This can be a tedious task, especially when
-you use OpenAI Functions or request the model to generate a complex response (e.g., a JSON object).
+illusion of quicker response times.
+However, this involves complex tasks like manual stream handling
+and response parsing, especially when using OpenAI Functions or complex outputs.

-This small library aims to simplify the process of using the Streaming API, by providing a simple interface for handling
+`openai-streaming`, is a small library that simplifies this by offering a straightforward Python Generator interface for
-streaming responses as simple Python generators.
+handling streaming responses.

 # 📑 Reference Documentation